kingbobi/ctf-writeup/2015/slickOs-1.1/README.md

 Nmap done: 1 IP address (1 host up) scanned in 93.39 seconds
 ```

+No HTTP open, but we can use the proxy
 ```
 curl -v 192.168.174.133 --proxy 192.168.174.133:3128
 * Rebuilt URL to: 192.168.174.133/